Lawyers for detained pizza deliverer head to court

 A hearing is scheduled Tuesday afternoon in the case of Pablo Villavicencio.

-Gov. Andrew Cuomo, a Democrat, said the federal government has “cruelly” kept Villavicencio from his wife, Sandra Chica, and two daughters “for no legitimate reason.”
+Democratic Gov. Andrew Cuomo issued a statement saying the federal government has “cruelly” kept Villavicencio from his wife and two young daughters “for no legitimate reason.”

 Copyright 2018 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.